opulo-inc/ohai/docs/lumen/y-gantry/index.md

 	![]()

-- Reference below picture for example of completed left back-leg
+- Reference picture below for an example of completed `back-leg`
 	![]()

 ## Install front-left-leg and back-leg onto 600mm-alu-extrusion